rangle/ngCourse2/handout/features/interfaces.md

 ```

-Here is an example of an interface describing an Object literal:
+Here is an example of an interface describing an object literal:

 ```js
 interface Action {
   type: string;
 }